anishhdiwan/notes/_posts/2023-10-28-cross-entropy-method.md

 The cross-entropy method (CEM) [Kobilarov, (2012), Botev, et al. (2013)] is one of the standard tools seen in model-based RL literature to solve estimation and optimization problems.
 It is fundamentally based on iteratively minimising the Kullback-Leibler divergence (or cross-entropy loss) between time-evolving versions of a distribution to obtain a final distribution such that there is a high probability of sampling high utility samples (utility is another word for cost or whatever objective is being maximised).

 An example use case could be as follows.
-Given the dynamics and reward model in a reinforcement learning task, CEM (or more precisely, "CEM for optimization" as CEM can also be used for estimation — more on that later) can be used in the planning step to obtain a "good" action distribution for the current state.
-Then, something like MPC could be used to enact the first action from this sampling distribution (and then iteratively move ahead).
-The process would involve:
+Given the dynamics and reward model in a reinforcement learning task, CEM (or more precisely, "CEM for optimization" as CEM can also be used for estimation) can be used in the planning step to obtain a "good" action distribution for the current state.
+Here's an algorithm for this.

-- In the simulation step, sampling a sequence of action vectors of size equal to the horizon
+- In the simulation step, sample a sequence of action vectors (say of length = horizon)
-- Evaluating a combined reward signal for this action sequence from the current state
+- Evaluate a combined reward signal for this action sequence from the current state
-- Updating the sampling distribution such that the updated distribution offers a better expected value of the objective
+- Update the sampling distribution such that the updated distribution offers a better expected value of the objective
-- Repeating, for some number of simulation steps
+- Repeat for some number of simulation steps
-- In the real world, sampling a sequence of actions from the final CEM distribution for this state and using some variant of MPC as usual.
-Then repeating this for as long as necessary
+- In the real world, sample a sequence of actions from the final CEM distribution for this state

 ### Formalisation